jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today we're going from the Industrial Age (1760-1969) to the Internet Age (1970-).
 It can be hard to appreciate all the transformations.
 There's a lot to think about when civilization's entire way of life upgrades to new technology.
 I've been thinking about our technological evolution for years and only now have a grasp.

-Improving our technology is very hard work, but at least we understand how to do research and development.
+Improving our technology is hard work, but at least we understand how to do research and development.
 Upgrading politics isn't so straightforward.
-Evolving new policies, politics, and philosophies usually happens with public uprisings, civil wars, or revolutions.
+Evolving new policies, politics, and philosophies usually happen with public uprisings, civil wars, or revolutions.

 I want to help you understand your importance in our political evolution so we can evolve faster and more peacefully.

 Because in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
 All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
-It's why we work bullshit jobs, still us so much oil, can't understand the tax code, worry about our kids' futures, and now live in uncertainty during this pandemic.
+It's why we work bullshit jobs, still use so much oil, can't understand the tax code, and now live in uncertainty during this pandemic.
 Middle-class life will only get better once we finish the Internet Age upgrade.

 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who must do the work.